ElijahAhianyo/ebadf/src/posts/ergonomic-async-trait-objects-rust.md

 ## The Naive Async Version

-Rust supports async traits, so the updated code should look something like this:
+Rust supports async traits, so the updated code (without showing elided lifetimes) should look something like this:

 ```rust
 pub trait CacheStore: Send + Sync + 'static{